 Australians have been detained for having improper visas or violating immigration laws.
 Offenders can expect jail sentences, fines, and/or deportation and may also be prohibited from entering the Philippines in the future.
-If you have any concerns about the status of your Philippine visa or if you want to extend your visa, you should refer to the Philippine Bureau of Immigration website.
+If you have any concerns about the status of your Philippine visa or the correct exit conditions, or if you want to extend your visa, you should refer to the Philippines Bureau of Immigration website.

 Safety and security